yanyiyang2000/stm32-gcc-baremetal/README.md

 ```bash
 openocd -f interface/stlink.cfg -f target/stm32l4x.cfg -c "program User/firmware.elf verify reset exit"
 ```
+> [!NOTE]
+> When porting this project to other device, select appropriate interface and target to replace `interface/stlink.cfg` and `target/stm32l4x.cfg`.

 # Cleaning
 In the `build` directory, use the following command: